 Setting up the 980T is going to depend on where your plan to use them.

-If you’re planning to use them with your PC, then you’ll want plug in the 2 RCA cables into the inputs labeled PC, then from those inputs into your PC.
+If you’re planning to use them with your PC, then plug the 2 RCA cables into the back of the speaker.

-Then connect the including speaker wire from the one speaker into the other.
+From there, connect the included speaker wire from the one speaker into the other.

-Then plug in the power cord and turn up the volume knob on the back.
+After that, plug in the power cord, and turn up the volume knob on the back of the speaker.

 Now right off the bat, I’ll just tell you beforehand that these are near field speakers meaning they may not be suitable for really large rooms.